Jay2645/jay2645.github.io/_pages/splash-page.md

 Hello!
 My name is Jay Stevens!
 I love designing game systems and watching my designs come to life.

-Right now I'm a college student looking for a job in the game design, level design, or game scripting/programming fields.
+I'm a college student looking for a job in the game design, level design, or game scripting/programming fields.

+{% include feature_row %}

 I'm currently based in the Southern California area (Orange County), but can relocate.
 You can [view my resume here](/resume), or just [view my contact info](/about).

-{% include feature_row %}

 I also have some non-game-related experience, which you can see on my [GitHub](https://github.com/Jay2645).
 Examples are my [websocket-based Pokemon battle bot](https://github.com/Jay2645/Geniusect-2.0) and [some work I did on the Home Assistant home automation platform](https://github.com/Jay2645/home-assistant/tree/add-todoist).
 I've also created [a text adventure engine in C#](https://github.com/Jay2645/text-adventure), although I haven't maintained it in a while.